Chaotic string dynamics in Bosonic $\eta$-deformed $AdS_5 \times T^{ 1,1}$ background: Introduction and summary

 Integrable dynamical systems are mathematical models that can be solved exactly using analytical methods.
 These systems are characterized by having a sufficient number of conserved quantities, also called integrals of motion, that allow their solutions to be expressed in terms of elementary functions.
 These conserved quantities arise from symmetries of the system, and their existence can often be linked to the presence of certain algebraic or geometric structures in the system.
 In a dynamical system, the behavior of a physical system is described by a set of differential equations.
 Integrable systems are those for which it is possible to find explicit solutions that satisfy the differential equations, allowing for a complete understanding of the system's behavior.
 However, using the idea of Kovacic's algorithm \cite{analitic1,analitic2,analitic3} based on a set of essential but insufficient conditions, the Liouvillian (non-)integrability criteria for a typical 2d sigma model over general backgrounds can be analytically checked.

 Because integrability is not a common quality, exploring the entire variety of integrable models is difficult to accomplish.
 As a result, approaches for deforming integrable theories while retaining their integrability have been built.
 There has been significant advancement in the systematic discussion of 2D non-linear sigma model integrable deformations, which includes the Yang-Baxter deformation.
 These are based on the solutions of Yang-Baxter equation, it can be homogeneous classical Yang-Baxter equation (hCYBE)\cite{hY1,hY2} or modified classical Yang-Baxter equation(mCYBE)\cite{mY1,mY2} and further generalised to the symmetric and semi-symmetric coset spaces \cite{scY1,scY2,scY3}.
 Specifically, the Yang-Baxter deformation based on the mCYBE is frequently referred to as the $\eta$-deformation.
 In the context of integrability, the analytic non-integrability and chaotic behaviour of $\eta$-deformed $AdS_5 \times S^5$ are discussed in \cite{analytic1, chaos1}.
-The other very interesting ways to look at deformed backgrounds are, that the YB-deformation in target space may be specified for any geometry, not just as coset spaces, and is basically an open-closed string map \cite{col1,col2}.

 Yang-Baxter deformations of $T ^{1,1}$ have been addressed in \cite{ D1,D2, D3}.
 Applying the TsT transformation to $AdS_5 \times T^{1,1}$ gives rise to the so called $\gamma$-deformed $AdS_5 \times T^{1,1}$ discussed in \cite{ D4, D5}.
 A deformation of the traditional classical Yang-Baxter sigma model having classical r-matrices satisfying the classical Yang-Baxter equation (CYBE), as described in \cite{D1}, has also been used to generate the above $\gamma$-deformed geometry.
 The chaotic behaviour of this background is studied in \cite{pani}.
 Also, ABL model a fascinating generalization of the $T ^{1,1}$ geometry found in \cite{Arutyunov} is integrable with NSNS flux containing a critical value of nonvanishing B-field.
 The numerical and analytic integrability of ABL model has been checked in \cite{C1, C2}.